-II.
+IV.
 DEFINITIONS

-General Harassment
+A. General Harassment

-Harassment based on race, religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition, genetic information, marital status, sex, gender, gender identity, gender expression, age, sexual orientation, military and veteran status, the perception that a person has one or more of these characteristics, or based on association with a person or group with one or more of these actual or perceived characteristics is illegal and violates District policy.
+Harassment based on race, ethnicity, religious creed, color, national origin, immigration status, ancestry, physical disability, mental disability, pregnancy, medical condition, genetic information, marital status, sex, gender, gender identity, gender expression, age, sexual orientation of any person, military and veteran status, or the perception that a person has one or more of these characteristics is illegal and violates District policy.
 Harassment shall be found where a reasonable person with the same characteristics as the complainant of the harassing conduct would be adversely affected to a degree that interferes with their ability to participate in or to realize the intended benefits of an institutional activity, employment, or resource.